spaceauk/ML_for_CFD/README.md

 2. PINNs-WE [2]: Reduced loss weight at regions with negative dilatation
 3. Compressibility-activated loss weight reduction depending on gradients of primitive variables at localized regions

+## 1) Modeless RANS using Physics-Informed Neural Networks (PINNs)
+Here, the Reynolds shear stress is estimated using PINNs instead of being modeled through traditional approaches like the Boussinesq hypothesis.
+This approach is applied to a turbulent channel flow test case.

 ### References
 [1] https://arxiv.org/pdf/2305.08448.pdf <br>